Fiserv/banking-hub/docs/implementation-notes/Accounts-and-transactions/AcctInq-ImplNotes.md

-# Implementation Notes for Inq-CDA Acct
+# Implementation Notes for Get Account
 This section provides the provider-specific Request and Response schema along with the implementation notes for the applicable fields.

 <!--